laptop customer centricity

 Customised journeys for maximum customer satisfaction

-But what is the best place for insurance companies to start if they want to align their marketing and sales model in a customer-centred way?
+But what is the best place to start if you want to align your marketing and sales model in a customer-centred way?
 An important success factor is to approach the project holistically and strategically.
-Four areas need to be analysed and developed to form the basis for the next steps.
+For an optimal customer centricity strategy, you need to analyse four areas and use the results to derive a roadmap for your next steps.

 • How should customer centricity be measured?
 Is the Net Promoter Score (NPS) the all-important value?
 Are there other key performance indicators (KPIs) that are measured?